 Redirect users from one page to another on action success

-For this use case example, we will use a pre-created home page made using the overview and detail view template.
-There is a list of products and their detailed overview, underneath it we will add a contact form with ‘show/hide’ functionality to enable users to look up a company's info with a single click.
+For this use case example, we will use a pre-created home page made using the overview and detail view page template.
+The page contains a list of products and their detailed overview, and underneath it, we will add a contact form with ‘show/hide’ functionality to enable users to look up a company's info with a single click.

-3) Add another component and an action button on the top of a contact form and rename it to your liking.
+3. Add another component and a button on the top of a contact form and rename it to your liking.
 Let’s call it ‘Contact’.
 This button will target the contact info panel.

-5) Choose the action button and go to the interactions menu, there click on the
+5. Choose the button and go to the interactions menu, there click on the

 Adding redirect interaction

-The ‘Task overview’ page contains a data table with all existing tasks.
+The ‘Task overview’ page contains the data table with all existing tasks.
 It also has the